Adult and Child Safeguarding

 - investigate the situation fully

 Break the silence.
-Contact Adult Social Care or the Police; you will be listened to and given advice about what to do.
+Contact Adult Social Care or the Police; they will listen to you and give advice about what to do.

 Q. How do I recognise abuse?